MateuszJugielewicz/2009scape.github.io-master/site/community/staff.md

 <a id="bracket"></a>

 {% include image.html
-  url="/site/2009scape-resources/img/game_guide/staff_images/bracket.webp"
+  url="/site/MZscape-resources/img/game_guide/staff_images/bracket.webp"
   style="style='border:black 1px solid; border-radius: 50%;' width='100'"
 %}

 **Bracket**

-&nbsp; Red Bracket is the founder of 2009scape.
+&nbsp; Red Bracket is the founder of MZscape.
 He is officially retired and the community is led by the group of admins underneath.
 Unlike Jagex with Andrew Gower, Bracket is always welcome in the community and isn't casted out.
 He did his part and now he has chosen to work on his own projects moving forward.